 - History in making workers’ compensation claims.

-- History in changing jobs or medical providers within a limited period.
+- History of changing jobs or medical providers within a limited period.

 - Timeliness of the incident before or after a weekend, strike, or holiday.